How can organic social media boost your marketing efforts?

 However, it is worth noting that social media also offers a great platform for your organic content.
 It will still benefit from the use of good SEO, but it also offers a great way of connecting with many more people and thus increasing awareness of your firm and its services.

-Why social media is such a big opportunity
+Why is social media such a big opportunity?

 It is worth considering just how well-used social media now is in the UK.
 Recent research has shown that:

 - 44 million UK residents are active social media users - 66% of the population